Snow4DV/3DWriter/README.md

 - Preview
 - GCode settings and handwriting modifiers

-Once you have selected the font at the top left drop-down list, you can click right next to it on the "thumbnail" or "thmb" button to see a rendered character set of the preinstalled font.
+Once you have selected the font at the top left drop-down list, you can click right next to it on the "thumbnail" or "thmb" button to see a rendered letter set of the preinstalled font.
 There is a check button beside that "Simple fonts" which will alternate between the full set of fonts and a simple list.

 Type some text into the Text input.
 Choose your scale in mm (there are some tips to help you) then click the Preview button to see your text rendered in the preview window.
 There are options for scaling up the preview render to make it easier to see what it might look like.
-Then you can activate some handwriting modifiers that will improve the reality of your work.
+Then you can activate some handwriting modifiers that will improve the reality of your works' look.
 If your GCode settings are complete, just click "Generate GCode" and save the file for your printer.

 ![alt text](https://github.com/boy1dr/3DWriter/blob/master/interface.PNG "Interface")

 ## Make your own font

 If you click on the menu button you will be able to find "Font editor" here.
-That's the feature that was about 70% finished by boy1dr and I just made it till the usable state (still needs to be improved though).
-Here you can add
+That's the feature that was finished about 70%  by boy1dr and I just made it till the usable state (still needs to be improved though).
+Here you can easily edit existing letters and even add new (for example, cyrillic, turkish and so on).
+You can also setup the input/output points to the letters - while rendering if previous letters has an output point and the current one has an input point - it would connect the letters in the same way as you do it when writing.

+## Handwriting modifiers
+At the right you can find some checkboxes - for example, letter connection or random letters movement.
+Use these to make it realistic and experiment with its settings!
 ## GCode settings
 *Pay close attention here*